jdgmn/InkedInLIFTv2/README.md

 ## Development Note

 Due to Resend's policy, only the account owner's email address can receive verification emails without a registered domain.
 As a temporary workaround, use `/bypass-verification` to bypass email verification during development or testing.

+Note: Added a system that prompts the user on verification if the email was not sent. /bypass-verification will still be kept just in case but the functionality is largely redundant now.